4–6 October 2023

 Communications

-This workshop is an in-person event.
+This workshop is an in-person event with the option for remote participation.
 In addition, we will use:

 Travel